 If the Head Teacher agrees with the outcome of the Stage 2 Appeal, no further action need be taken.

-If the school does not accept the outcome of the Stage 2 Appeal, the process will move to a Stage 3 appeal which is set for the afternoon of 24 June.
+If the school does not accept the outcome of the Stage 2 Appeal, the process will move to a Stage 3 appeal which is set for the morning of 30 June.

 At this stage of appeal, the overall teacher assessment sample at the disputed standard will be reviewed at a formal appeal panel.
 This panel will include the Moderation Managers and/or moderators from a neighbouring LA.
 (In the case of Barking and Dagenham we are partnered with Waltham Forest).
 The Moderation Manager will inform the school of the panel’s judgement and will provide written verification of that judgement for the school.